tvicario/KptivePaymentSipsBundle/README.md

 You can use the same URL as the `normal_return_url` or implement your own.

 **Warning**: those examples don't take security into account.
-Don't forget to check the ownership of the sale!
+Don't forget to check the ownership of the order!

 Credits